 We have audited the compliance of Santa Cruz Metropolitan Transit District with the types of compliance requirements described in the U. S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that are applicable to its major federal program for the year ended June 30, 2004.
 Santa Cruz Metropolitan Transit District's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to its major federal program is the responsibility of Santa Cruz Metropolitan Transit District's management.
-Our responsibility is to express an opinion on Santa Cruz Metropolitan Transit District's compliance based on our audit.
+Compliance with the requirements of laws, regulations, contracts and grants applicable to its major federal program is the responsibility of Santa Cruz Metropolitan Transit District's compliance with the requirements of program is the responsibility of Santa Cruz Metropolitan Transit District's compliance based on our audit.

 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations."
 Those standards and OMB Circular A-133 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
 An audit includes examining, on a test basis, evidence about Santa Cruz Metropolitan Transit District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.
-Our audit does not provide a legal determination on Santa Cruz Metropolitan Transit District's compliance with those requirements.
+Our audit does not provide a legal determination on Santa Cruz Metropolitan Transit District's compliance to the state to the compliance with those requirements.